pmcgoohan/dark-alex/encrypted-content-layer.md

 ##### Filtering
 Vaults/Mempool can quickly filter out:
-- txs with zero bond balances
+- encryptedTxMsg with zero bond balances
-- txs with an invalid or old lastBlockHash
+- encryptedTxMsg with an invalid or old lastBlockHash
-- txs where the originator address has < minGas in eth
+- encryptedTxMsg where the originator address has < minGas in eth

 ##### User Fraud proofs
 - user key does not decrypt tx
 - decrypted tx is invalid
-- decrypted tx gasCost does not match encryptedTxMessage gasCost
+- decrypted tx gasCost does not match encryptedTxMsg gasCost
 - minGas is not available to execute and lastBlockHash is only a few blocks old (unlock time)

 #### ```EncryptedTxContract``` (L1 smart contract)

-##### encryptedTxMessage (signed by originator)
+##### encryptedTxMsg (signed by originator)
 ```.encryptedTx```

 ```.gasPrice``` must match the encryptedTx gasPrice once decrypted